 NASA-STD-7001B is used for payload testing when the actual launch vehicle has not yet been determined.
 When the launch vehicle is known, a test profile specific to that launch vehicle is used for testing.
 As the WALI CubeSat project proceeds, future testing may involve a launch vehicle-specific test profile.

-The tested spectrometer is an Ocean Optics Flame-S. It was selected because its wavelength range (300 nm to 1000 nm) captures the peak emission wavelengths from the propulsion system that will be monitored in space during the WALI CubeSat experiment.
+The tested spectrometer is an Ocean Optics Flame-S. It was selected because its wavelength range (300nm to 1,000nm) captures the peak emission wavelengths from the propulsion system that will be monitored in space during the WALI CubeSat experiment.
 Students designed and milled aluminum shaker fixtures for the spectrometer, to hold it firmly on the shaker head for random vibration tests along all three axes.

 The students used VR’s VibrationVIEW software to input the NASA standard test profile from Table 1.
-Using this profile, a test was run first in the z-axis and results collected.
+Using this profile, a test was run first on the z-axis and the results were collected.
 After completing the vibration test, the spectrometer was removed from the shaker fixture and attached to another testing apparatus, where light sources with precise frequency outputs were used to determine if the spectrometer’s measurements varied from pre-vibration readings.
 This testing was repeated for the other two axes.

 Most significantly, the spectrometer survived the vibration testing.
 The vibration testing results closely matched the test profile requirements.
 Even the variations at the higher frequencies are well within the expected range.

-See Figure 4 for the Acceleration Spectral Density (more generally referred to as the Power Spectral Density, or PSD) graph of the z-axis test.
+See Figure 4 for the acceleration spectral density (more generally referred to as the power spectral density, or PSD) graph of the z-axis test.
 Graphs for the x- and y-axis vibration tests are almost identical.

-A VibrationVIEW feature called iDOF™ (Instant Degrees of Freedom) was turned on for these short duration, random vibration tests.
-In a PSD there are two sources of error, control error and estimation error.
-The inherent nature of randomness means the estimation error is significant in the early stages of a test, creating an initially jagged, high variance plot that obscures what is really occurring during the test. iDOF is a statistically valid approach to removing the estimation error and quickly creating an accurate PSD, suitable for short duration tests.
+A VibrationVIEW feature called iDOF™ (Instant Degrees of Freedom) was turned on for these short-duration random vibration tests.
+In a PSD there are two sources of error: control error and estimation error.
+The inherent nature of randomness means the estimation error is significant in the early stages of a test, creating an initially jagged, high-variance plot that obscures what is really occurring during the test. iDOF is a statistically valid approach to removing the estimation error and quickly creating an accurate PSD, suitable for short-duration tests.
 See Appendix A for more details.

 Having demonstrated that the spectrometer will survive a launch, the next major phase in the WALI CubeSat project is to create an operating configuration on a lab bench.
-Called a ‘flatsat’, it is used for comprehensive testing of all the project components and their interactions before they are integrated into the CubeSat structure.
+Called a “flatsat,” it is used for comprehensive testing of all the project components and their interactions before they are integrated into the CubeSat structure.
 Operational issues will be resolved, followed by re-testing, until the team is satisfied with the system design and performance.

-At this point the flatsat components will be assembled and connected within a 6U CubeSat structure before undergoing another round of tests.
+At this point, the flatsat components will be assembled and connected within a 6U CubeSat structure before undergoing another round of tests.
 The vibrations tests at this project stage will involve placing the CubeSat in a launch payload structure with other CubeSats or mass simulators.